waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - PERSIAN (Lv55) - Moves: Bubblebeam, Slash, Hyper Beam, Thunderbolt

 ## C. Battle Lessons
-- **Level Disparity vs. Type Immunity:** A massive level gap can be more dangerous than type disadvantage.
-Switching in a low-level Pokémon (e.g., Lv 17 GALE) against a high-level opponent (e.g., Lv 53 Dugtrio) is extremely risky, even if the low-level Pokémon has type immunity to the opponent's primary STAB moves.
-Neutral coverage moves can still result in a one-hit KO if the level difference is significant.
-Survivability must be assessed holistically, considering HP, defensive stats, and the level gap, not just type matchups.
+- **Level Disparity:** A large level gap can be more dangerous than type immunity.
-- **Misleading Battle Text:** The on-screen text for move effectiveness (e.g., "It's super effective!") can be incorrect.
-The actual damage calculation appears to follow my verified type chart.
-For example, Dugtrio's Rock Slide (Rock) against ECHO (Poison/Flying) displayed as super-effective, but dealt neutral damage (1x) as expected from Rock (2x) vs. Flying and Rock (0.5x) vs. Poison.
+- **Misleading Battle Text:** The on-screen text for move effectiveness can be incorrect.
+The actual damage calculation follows my verified type chart.
-- **Ground-Type Immunity Extension:** Verified that Ground-types are immune to Electric-type *status* moves (like THUNDER WAVE), not just damaging moves.
-(Observed: SPARKY's THUNDER WAVE failed against Giovanni's NIDOQUEEN).
+- **Ground-Type Immunity Extension:** Ground-types are immune to Electric-type *status* moves (like THUNDER WAVE).

 # III.
 Strategic Lessons & Reflections